florian-kuhlmeier/florian-onur-kuhlmeier/content/authors/admin/_index.md

 ---
 Hi!
 Welcome to my personal site.

 I'm a PhD Candidate at the University of Ulm and the Karlsruhe Institute of Technology.
-My research is on how to design, develop and evaluate conversational agents to treat symptoms of depression.
-Besides, I am interested in statistical and computational approaches, data visualization, and passionate about open science.
+My research is on how to design conversational agents to treat symptoms of depression.

+I enjoy statistics and data visualization, knowledge management and I'm a big fan of open science.
+So, over time I'll try to blog about the things I learn and do in these areas.